<bgsound src="dog.mid">

 75. Donate a coupon for a free car wash or gas or inside cleaning of a vehicle?

-76. Pay for an ad in your local paper to help place rescue dogs?
+76. Pay for an ad in your local paper to help place rescued dogs?

 77. Volunteer to screen calls for that ad?